hankbao/libreboot/docs/hcl/gm45_remove_me.md

 -   ~~**See reference to HDA\_SDO (disable descriptor security)**~~ strap connected GPIO33 pin is it on ICH9-M (X200).
 HDA\_SDO applies
     to later chipsets (series 6 or higher).
-Disabling descriptor security also disables the ethernet according to sgsit. sgsit\'s method involves use of \'soft straps\' (see IRC logs below) instead of disabling the descriptor.
+Disabling descriptor security also disables the ethernet according to sgsit. sgsit's method involves use of 'soft straps' (see IRC logs below) instead of disabling the descriptor.
 -   **and the location of GPIO33 on the x200s: (was an external link.
     Putting it here instead)**
     [images/x200/gpio33\_location.jpg](images/x200/gpio33_location.jpg) -
-    it\'s above the number 7 on TP37 (which is above the big intel chip at the bottom)
+    it's above the number 7 on TP37 (which is above the big intel chip at the bottom)
--   The ME datasheet may not be for the mobile chipsets but it doesn\'t vary that much.
+-   The ME datasheet may not be for the mobile chipsets but it doesn't vary that much.
 This one gives some detail and covers QM67 which is what the X201 uses:
     <http://www.intel.co.uk/content/dam/www/public/us/en/documents/datasheets/6-chipset-c200-chipset-datasheet.pdf>